prettycode/typescript-console-app/README.md

 -   No code may have any coding guideline violations.
 -   No unit tests may be failing.
 -   The program must be able to execute without returning a non-zero exit code after building.
--   All the CI rules can be validated by running a single npm script (❌)

 The **build artifacts** that should be published for by each build: